GitMje/gitmje.github.io/_posts/2022-02-09-azure-naming-conventions.md

 | WET | AWS US East  |
 | WWT | AWS US West  |

-### ServiceLevelCode
+### `<ServiceLevelCode>`

 1 character for the lifecycle stage of development.
+In the past, I called this field `<EnvironmentCode>` as I thought of these resources as environments.
+I quickly realized that terming this code as a service level makes more sense.
+The usefulness of this code is mostly around lifecycle and required support of its environments and resources.

 |Code | Abbreviation | Description |
 |--|--|--|